 Lydia Sweatt is a writer who loves balancing her article/blog time indoors with a healthy dose of nature.
 She bikes, hikes, and identifies edible plants along the way.

-3 Good Reasons to Make YouTube Thumbnails Before You Film
+Why You Should Make YouTube Thumbnails Before You Record

 Which piece of content should you make first: the YouTube thumbnail or the YouTube video?

-We pitched this question to creators on the YouTube Community tab a few weeks ago.
+We pitched this question to creators on the YouTube Community tab back in early 2022.
 Out of 19,000 responses, 16,340 people chose “YouTube videos” first.
 Only 2,660 said they begin with a thumbnail.

 Technically, viewers don’t know a good video when they see one.
 They might assume the video has what they’re looking for, but people don’t know until they click and watch.